MicrosoftDocs/entra-docs/docs/identity-platform/azure-active-directory-graph-app-manifest-deprecation.md

 ---
-title: Azure Active Directory Graph app manifest deprecation
+title: App manifest (Azure AD Graph format) deprecation
-description: Describes the deprecation of the Azure AD Graph format for application manifests and attribute differences in the new format.
+description: Describes the deprecation of the app manifest (Azure AD Graph format) and attribute differences in the new format.
 services: active-directory
 author: rwike77
 manager: CelesteDG